rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 These are the same mappings as I had previously, but with a different modifier key.

-On a Swedish keyboard, the `å` key is located to the right of the `p` key.
-On a standard US keyboard, that is the `[` key.
-But on the Kinesis Advantage 2, that is the `\` key.

-    TODO: image comparison

 How to know which macro to trigger, the Linux version or the Windows version?